 Three French Hens

 Several years ago, three women set out to show their neighbors that they didn’t need a passport to enjoy the beauty and treasures of a traditional French market.
 They created this charming attraction in the streets of Morris, Illinois, about an hour southwest of Chicago.
-Now run by two of the original hens, the market has a romantic, Euro feel that echoes that look of the historic town it’s located in.
+The market has a romantic, Euro feel that echoes the look of the historic town it’s located in.
 Speaking of, don’t leave town without checking out Letty Mae’s Tea Room, where hot soups, sandwiches and salads on served on vintage china, and Sweet Tooth, an old-fashioned candy store known for its made-in-house popcorn, fudge and ice cream.

 Hours: 8 a.m.-2 p.m.